Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * `MPD@availabilityStartTime` SHALL NOT change.
 * `Period@id` SHALL NOT change.
 * `Period@start` SHALL NOT change.
-* `Period@duration` SHALL NOT change MAY be added to a [=period=] that lacked it.
 * The adaptation sets present in a [=period=] (i.e. the set of `AdaptationSet@id` values) SHALL NOT change.
-* The functional behavior of a representation (identified by a matching `Representation@id` value) shall not change, neither in terms of metadata-driven behavior (including metadata inherited from adaptation set level) nor in terms of segment timing.
+* The functional behavior of a representation (identified by a matching `Representation@id` value) SHALL NOT change, neither in terms of metadata-driven behavior (including metadata inherited from adaptation set level) nor in terms of segment timing.
 * `SegmentTemplate@presentationTimeOffset` SHALL NOT change.
+* `SegmentBase@presentationTimeOffset` SHALL NOT change.
+* The value or presence of `Period@duration` SHALL NOT change except under the following conditions:
+	* The value MAY decrease if the new period end point remains after `now + MPD@minimumUpdatePeriod` on the [=MPD timeline=].
+	* The attribute MAY be added to a [=period=] that previously lacked it, as long as the period end point remains after `now + MPD@minimumUpdatePeriod` on the [=MPD timeline=].
+* Periods SHALL NOT be removed unless the period start point of the removed period was after `now + MPD@minimumUpdatePeriod` on the [=MPD timeline=].

+Note: The restrictions on period shortening and removal exist to ensure that segment references already in use by clients do not get invalidated.

 Issue: Review synchronization with 4.4.3.3 - lots of clauses in there, possible that something got lost in translation.

-Additional restrictions can be defined by other parts of this document.
+Additional restrictions might be defined by other parts of this document.

 Clients SHOULD use `Period@id` to track [=period=] identity across [=MPD=] updates.

-The presence of `MPD@minimumUpdatePeriod` SHALL be used to signal that the [=MPD=] is expected to change.
-The value of this field indicates the frequency at which a client is expected to poll for [=MPD=] updates.
+The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used to signal whether the [=MPD=] might be updated (with presence indicating potential for future updates).
+The value of this field indicates the maximum duration between [=MPD=] refreshes by the client.
+In other words, this is the validity duration of the present state of the [=MPD=].

-Note: In other words, `MPD@minimumUpdatePeriod` is the maximum expected delay between an update being made to the [=MPD=] on the service side and this update becoming available to a client.
-For practical considerations, you should add on top of this the time spent on acquiring and processing the updated [=MPD=].
+Note: In practice, clients will also require some time to download and process an MPD update - a service should not assume perfect update timing.
+Conversely, a client should not assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).

 If `MPD@minimumUpdatePeriod` is absent then `MPD@mediaPresentationDuration` SHALL be present.
-Both attributes MAY be present simultaneously to signal that the [=MPD=] might still receive updates but these updates will not introduce new [=media segment=] references.
+Both attributes MAY be present simultaneously to signal that the [=MPD=] might still receive updates but these updates will not introduce new [=periods=].

 In addition to signaling that clients are expected to poll for regular [=MPD=] updates, a service MAY publish in-band events to schedule [=MPD=] updates at moments of its choosing.